carpentries/amy/docs/users_guide/index.md

         - *ITT*: Event type.
 Identifies Trainer Training events.
         - *Pilot*: Event type.
 Identifies workshops teaching pilot curricula.
         - *for-profit*: Administrative.
 Identifies workshops run by for-profit institutions.
-        - *Scholarship*: Adminstrative.
+        - *Scholarship*: Administrative.
 Identifies sponsored workshops.
         - *private-event*: Deprecated.
 Formerly used before explicit private/public field existed.
         - *cancelled*: Event status.
 Identifies workshops that got canceled after they were fully scheduled.
         - *unresponsive*: Event status.
 Identifies workshops whose Hosts/Instructors are not sending attendance data.
         - *stalled*: Event status.
 Identifies workshops where planning began but workshops did not happen.
         - *LMO*: Event type.
 Identifies Lesson Maintainer Onboarding sessions (for Lesson Maintainers).
         - *LSO*: Event type.
-Identifies Lesson Specific Onboarding sessions (for Instrucotrs).
+Identifies Lesson Specific Onboarding sessions (for Instructors).
         - *hackathon*: Event type.
         - *WiSE*: Event audience.
 Identifies workshops for Women in Science and Engineering.

 ![AMY new event tags](images/amy_new_event_tags.png)

 * **TTT Open applications** For instructor training events, member sites become associated with the event as individuals from that member site are assigned to that event.
 Checking this box will allow people from the open application pool to be matched to this event as well.
-This box is automatically checked for events with `TTT` tag.
+This box is automatically checked for events with the `TTT` tag.

 ![AMY TTT Open Applications check box](images/amy_ttt_open_applications.png)